CAChemE/Python-Chemical-Engineers/README.md

 # Python for Chemical Engineers
-Python crash designed for chemical engineers and scientists with no previous knowledge.
-The real goal here isn’t to teach you everything about Python, but you will learn basic concepts that all programming depends on.
+Python crash course designed for chemical engineers and scientists with no previous knowledge.
+The real goal here isn’t to teach you everything about Python, but you will learn basic concepts via something you will need to do soon or later: analyze data.
 These informal lessons are divided into 1 hour/week and will be based on [Software-Carpentry Lessons](http://software-carpentry.org/lessons.html)

 ## Day #0
 * Motivation of learning Python and [why Nature recommends it](http://www.nature.com/news/programming-pick-up-python-1.16833) ([live demo!](http://www.nature.com/news/ipython-interactive-demo-7.21492)). [[1](https://speakerdeck.com/fperez/ipython-and-project-jupyter-a-language-independent-architecture-for-open-computing-and-data-science), [2](http://www.slideshare.net/teoliphant/python-as-the-zen-of-data-science), [3](http://nbviewer.ipython.org/github/fperez/pycon2014-keynote/blob/master/Index.ipynb)]